Islandora-Collaboration-Group/islandora_matomo/README.md

 Islandora Matomo tracks Islandora object usage and (optionally) collection usage plus Authors and Departments if the r equired metadata fields are correctly setup and configured in Solr as fields.

-Object usage is straight foward: each time a user navigates to an Islandora Object (wheter or not it located at the default path/islandora/object/pid), the request for that URL and the PID of the Object, using a custom dimension, is recorded by Matomo.
+Object usage is straight foward: each time a user navigates to an Islandora Object (whether or not it is located at the default "path/islandora/object/pid"), the request for that URL and the PID of the Object, using a custom dimension, is recorded by Matomo.

 Collection usage works differently.
 Each time an object is viewed, a "use" of the collection the Objects is a member of